Submissions for books published in 2017 are now open. Deadline: November 17

 - General Nonfiction: book of nonfiction, including, but not limited to, history, biography, science, nature, and cookbooks

-- Genre Fiction: a book of fiction written in a popular genre or style, including mystery, detective, fantasy, romance, graphic novel, and science fiction
+- Genre Fiction: a book of fiction written in a popular genre or style, including mystery, detective, fantasy, romance, and science fiction

 - Memoir & Creative Nonfiction: primarily autobiographical book of nonfiction, or book with a significant amount of personal material and/or imaginative reworking

-- Minnesota: a book of nonfiction with a topic on Minnesota history, nature, social customs, or nostalgia
+- Minnesota Nonfiction: a book of nonfiction with a topic on Minnesota history, nature, social customs, or nostalgia

 - Novel & Short Story: a novel, novella, or short story collection

-- Young People’s Literature: a book written for a middle grade or teen audience (fiction, nonfiction, poetry, and graphic novels are eligible)
+- Young Adult Literature: a book written for a teen audience (fiction, nonfiction, poetry, and graphic novels are eligible)

-Disclaimer: Members of the staff and current Board of Trustees of The Friends of the Saint Paul Public Library are not eligible to submit book nominations or for any other recognition by the Minnesota Book Awards.
+Disclaimer: Members of the staff and current Board of Trustees of The Friends of the Saint Paul Public Library are not eligible to submit books, serve as judges, or receive any other recognition by the Minnesota Book Awards.